PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 ```
 openssl req -new -x509 -days 365 -extensions v3_ca -keyout ca.key -out ca.crt
 ```
++ When you enter the above command, many lines with plus signs and dots will appear.
++ After that you will be asked for a password (Enter PEM pass Phrase:).
++ Enter any password.
+Make sure that the settings for commissioning are sufficiently secure (security).
++ Now you will be asked about your dates of your country, province, locality and organizations.
+Please fill as much as possilbe.
++ After this procedure you have a certificate in your directory "certs".
++ Please create a separate directory with the name "ca".
+´´´
+mkdir ca
+´´´
++ Now put the ca.crt in this directory "ca".
+´´´
+sudo mv ca.crt /ca/
+´´´
++ In the third step you will create the next Certificate and Key.
+Please create a new directory here.
+´´´
+mkdir server
+´´´
++ Go to the directory and follow the next steps from step three onwards.
+´´´
+cd server
+´´´
 > [!Note]
 > The argument <ins>-days</ins> sets the valid period of the certificate.